darkeclipz/lissoujas/README.md

     Example: f(t) = <3*cos(t), 5*sin(t)>.

-In this demo, each circle represent a different period.
+In this demo, each circle represents a different period.
 Notice the circles when the periods are equal to each other.

 ## Live demo